courtolesee/react-photo-gallery/README.md

 - React, axios
 - gallery data stored over various components via props
 - image vs description swap done via conditional rendering

+## Installation
+1. Run `npm install` in your terminal
+2. Run `npm run server` in your terminal
+3. Run `npm run client` in your terminal (this will open a new browser in your tab)